 - Contain a clear medical diagnosis or opinion and indicate how this impacted on your academic performance at the time of the assessment(s) in question.

-Academic Affairs may require sight of the originals of any documentation that you submit with your appeal.
+Academic Affairs will contact you if they require sight of the originals of any documentation that you submit with your appeal.

 Evidence must not be tampered with or forged.
 The University takes this very seriously and, in line with the University's Regulations, the standard penalty for a first offence of falsification/fabrication of evidence provided to the University is expulsion from the University.